RoySRC/MiniJavaCompiler/index.md

 ![](https://www.code-inspector.com/project/12409/status/svg?branch=master&kill_cache=1)

 # MiniJAVA Compiler
 This is a miniJAVA compiler for the MIPS platform.
-This compiler uses the vapor programming language as an intermediate representation and does incremental lowering to vapor-M and finally to MIPS assembly.
-This compiler only supports printing of integer values to screen, printing of strings are not supported.

 ## MiniJAVA Grammar and TypeSystem
 The Backus–Naur form of the minijava programming language can be found